SherineAwad/StructureVariations/README.md

     snakemake -j1 --keep-going

-## TODO

-1. Add more parameters in the config file to replace many default parameters

-2. Add more tools to call structure variations that suite WES and WGS

-4. Add  more gene fusion tools

 ## References

 1. Brouard, Jean-Simon, Flavio Schenkel, Andrew Marete, and Nathalie Bissonnette.
 "The GATK joint genotyping workflow is appropriate for calling variants in RNA-seq experiments."
 Journal of animal science and biotechnology 10, no. 1 (2019): 1-6.